funkshun/msbwtCloud/README.md

 Furthermore, each of these requests blocks until completion preventing the start of additional related queries, a typical use case.
 This solves these issues by assigning each BWT to the local storage of a low cost machine, and by allowing for the acquisition of results based on tokenization rather than a blocking response.
-This also trivialize the storage of query results, preventing wasted computational resources on repeated queries.
+This also trivializes the storage of query results, preventing wasted computational resources on repeated queries.

 ## Installation